Developer Guide

 The current behavior for tag handling creates a discrepancy between shortcut creation (case-insensitive) and tag usage (

-command is case-sensitive), which can lead to user confusion.
+t/command is case-sensitive), which can lead to user confusion.
 We plan to align the behavior for consistency and improve user experience.
 We plan to make tags case-insensitive to promote consistency between shortcut handling and custom tagging. -

 Enforce Prefix Usage (

-) on Filter Command:The current behaviour regarding the filter feature, involves the multiple keywords being parsed into
+t/) on Filter Command:The current behaviour regarding the filter feature, involves the multiple keywords being parsed into

-method against all current tags and filtering the people based on the keywords.
+TagsContainKeywordPredicatewhich uses thecontainmethod against all current tags and filtering the people based on the keywords.
 As Tag Names are allowed to have spaces, possible tags could be “No Pork” and “Pork Lover”.
 When using the filter feature for “Pork Lover” as input, the result would show people containing both tags as both contain the keyword: “Pork”.
 This may limit the effectiveness of this feature.
-As such, we plan to use prefixt/
+As such, we plan to use prefixt/within the filter command so that the entire keyword “Pork Lover” can be parsed, with relevant customer details being listed. -

 Enhance the unique identifier of a

-to be both name and phone numberThe current behaviour includes the unique identifier of a Person to the name attribute.
+Personto be both name and phone numberThe current behaviour includes the unique identifier of a Person to the name attribute.
 However, we acknowledge that people can have the same name.
 As such, this enhancement would entail the name and phone number to be unique identifier for a

 Being able to edit/delete order history of a customer